 Nothing goes better with a hearty Thanksgiving meal than a nice glass of a bold red.
 I stick with a bottle of Aglianico, Madiran, or Cahors.
 Not only are these three delicious, but they contain high amounts of resveratrol, polyphenols, flavonoids, and other chemicals that stimulate our immune system and antioxidant production.

-After years of terrible match-ups on Thanksgiving Day, the Steelers made the cut this year for the night game so you can enjoy it while your healthy and delicious food is digesting.
+After years of terrible match-ups on Thanksgiving Day, the Steelers periodically make the cut which helps to keep me awake after the turkey feast, and while my healthy and delicious food is digesting.
 Make sure to pick up a Terrible Towel and wave it around to burn some post-Thanksgiving Dinner calories.

 Moving Forward for a Anti-Cancer Thanksgiving and Cancer-Free Holiday Season